-Wellmark Blue Cross and Blue Shield of Iowa Station 1E238 P.O.
+Wellmark Station 1E238 P.O.
 Box 9291 Des Moines, IA 50306-9291

 Prescription Drug Claims.
 Send the claim to the address printed on the claim form.

 Claims for Services Received Outside the United States.
 Send the claim to the address printed on the claim form.